intelligent-soft-robots/o80_roboball2d_example/README.md

 The processes above have been developed using [roboball2d](https://github.com/intelligent-soft-robots/roboball2d).

-Drivers to these processes are encapsulated by o80 backend servers, and o80 frontend API is used to develop, as an example, this application which runs episodes in a loop, each episode consisting of:
+Drivers to these processes are encapsulated by o80 backend servers. o80 frontend python API has been used to develop an [example application](https://github.com/intelligent-soft-robots/o80_roboball2d_example/blob/master/example.py), which runs episodes in a loop.
+Each episode consisting of:

 - A PD controller is used to send command to (1) via an o80 frontend such as having (1) reaching a starting vertical initial posture
 - o80 frontends are used to get (2) and (5) to shoot balls